 With a low employment rate but an ever-increasing number of vacancies, finding the right talent in today’s market is becoming harder than ever.
 This, coupled with the millennial tendency to jump around between companies and roles, has led to the rise of a phenomenon called the boomerang hire.
-Indeed, within our sector of permanent EA recruitment, we have certainly found this practice to be a valuable source of talent.

 A boomerang employee is one that has left a company voluntarily but then returns down the track.
 With 83% of UK companies more open to hiring boomerang employees than they were three years ago, and 36% of HR executives having successfully re-hired a permanent employee (1), it continues to rise in popularity as a successful staffing solution.